Cornell-MAE-UG/fa25-portfolio-Gurjot-Gill/_projects/heat-transfer.md

 ## Effect of Design and Operating Changes

 *Change in Flow Configuration*
 Switching from parallel flow to counterflow increases the average temperature difference between the hot and cold streams along the exchanger length.
 This reduces entropy generation and increases overall heat transfer effectiveness, as supported by the larger cold-side temperature increases and closer approach to thermal equilibrium observed experimentally.

 *Change in Flow Rate*
-Increasing the flow rate decreases residence time, reducing the temperature change experienced by each fluid.
+Increasing the flow rate decreases resistance time, reducing the temperature change experienced by each fluid.
 While higher flow rates may increase the convective heat transfer coefficient, the reduced contact time dominated system behavior, resulting in lower overall temperature changes.

 ---